Linux OS Install!

 Star Labs in Central City!
 Yes, there's a real Star Labs beyond DC Comics Central City.
 Their Linux OS line of aluminum laptops with backlit keyboards are top shelf merchandise.
 Nowadays I recommend them, because there's no fuss with having to override (or just endure) all the collateral damage done by Big Tech, as they stamp their large footprint on anything/everything tech.

 Disclaimer: Everything shared online is meant to educate & encourage, because I Love people and hope to be a positive force, even if/when it hurts.
 The honor is to serve.
 I monetize nothing online.
 A person who won't read has no advantage over one who can't (Twain)!
 Those who don't share what they know, it dies with them (Me)!
 My goal is not guilt or disparagement, but fun and joy in genuine unity, whenever I'm blessed to receive that.
 If I offend it's not from malevolence.
 If I anger Trolls?
-Get a real job!
+Get a job and a life!

 Videos focus more on the tech ecosystem itself!